camunda/camunda-docs-manual/content/update/_index.md

 These documents provide instructions to update a Java Project or a Camunda BPM Platform installation to a new version.

-Depending on which update you want to perform, choose one of the follwing guides:
+Depending on which update you want to perform, choose one of the following guides: